YunoHost-Apps/discourse_ynh/doc/DISCLAIMER.md

 * You must enable the POP3 configuration for *Dovecot*.
 See [this thread](https://forum.yunohost.org/t/how-to-enable-pop3-in-yunohost/1662/2) on how to do that.
 You can validate your configuration with `systemctl restart dovecot && dovecot -n`.
 Don't forget to open the ports you need (`995` is the default).
 You can validate that with `nmap -p 995 yunohostdomain.org`.

 * You should then configure the Pop3 polling in the Discourse admin interface.
 Please see [this comment](https://meta.discourse.org/t/set-up-reply-via-email-support/14003) for how to do so.
 You will need to follow step 5 in that comment.
-You can specify your main Yunohost domain for the `pop3_polling_host`.
+You can specify your main YunoHost domain for the `pop3_polling_host`.

 You should now be able to start testing.
 Try using the `/admin/email` "Send Test Email" and then view the "Sent" or "Skipped" etc. tabs.
 You should see a report on what happened with the email.
 You may also want to look in `/var/www/discourse/log/production.log` as well as `/var/www/mail.err`.
-You should perhaps also use [Rainloop](https://github.com/YunoHost-Apps/rainloop_ynh) or another Yunohost email client application to quickly test that both your user and the dedicated Yunohost Discourse user (`response@...`) is receiving mail.
+You should perhaps also use [Rainloop](https://github.com/YunoHost-Apps/rainloop_ynh) or another YunoHost email client application to quickly test that both your user and the dedicated Yunohost Discourse user (`response@...`) is receiving mail.

 ### "Reply-By-Email" and mail forwarding